audrey-shih/audrey-shih.github.io/content/_index.md

     content:
       title: 🎵 Creative Projects
       text: |-
         Outside of the lab, I play clarinet and piano and dabble in conducting, composing, and arranging.
-I love experimenting new instruments, techniques, and styles of music!
+I love experimenting with new instruments, techniques, and styles of music!

-        I also like making stuff at the intersection of art and engineering.
+        I also like making science-inspired art.
 See some of my music and art projects below.
       count: 0
       filters:
         folders: